dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Recommendations

-- _TODO_ Developers should not store any credentials and passwords in the source code of the gwf as authorized users can download any applets referenced by the gwf
+Developers should not store any credentials (passwords, keys, etc.) in the source code of the global workflow, as authorized users will have permission to download and view any applets referenced in the global workflow.

-- _TODO_ Developers should use simple types for input/output interfaces for global workflows for better platform experience.
+Developers should use simple types for input/output interfaces for global workflows for better platform experience.

-- _TODO_ Specify runtime resources using memory, disk, cpu requirements (not hard-coded instance types `dx_instance_type`) for better compatibility across runtime projects.
+Developers should runtime resources using memory, disk, cpu requirements (not hard-coded instance types using the key `dx_instance_type`) for better compatibility across any projects where the workflow will be run.

 - _TODO_ Compile with `-instanceTypeSelection dynamic` for better compatibility across runtime projects, but expect longer runtime.